Space shuttle Endeavour launch delayed further

 STORY WRITTEN FOR CBS NEWS "SPACE PLACE" & USED WITH PERMISSION

-Engineers have traced an electrical problem blamed for grounding the shuttle Endeavour Friday to an avionics box in the ship's engine compartment, officials said Sunday.
-Replacing the box will delay launch past Monday, but NASA managers have not yet determined when another attempt might be possible.
+KENNEDY SPACE CENTER, FL--Engineers have traced an electrical problem blamed for grounding the shuttle Endeavour Friday to an avionics box in the ship's engine compartment, officials said Sunday.
+Replacing the box will delay launch until at least May 8 -- Mother's Day -- and possibly later.

-Endeavour commander Mark Kelly and his crewmates -- pilot Gregory H. Johnson, Michael Fincke, Gregory Chamitoff, Andrew Feustel and European Space Agency astronaut Roberto Vittori -- flew back to Houston early Sunday aboard a shuttle training aircraft to await developments.
+Endeavour commander Mark Kelly and his crewmates -- pilot Gregory H. Johnson, Michael Fincke, Gregory Chamitoff, Andrew Feustel and European Space Agency astronaut Roberto Vittori -- flew back to Houston early Sunday aboard a shuttle training aircraft to participate in additional ascent simulations later this week.

 "Things happen fast," Johnson said in a Twitter update.
 "We are now all aboard an STA for return to Houston.
 Be back in a few days.
 More to follow."